Executive Board

 Dr. Steel’s research interests focus on models of viral encephalitis in mouse models and molecular characterization of skin responses in human in-vitro models.
 She strongly believes that the UTeach model will help create strong, diverse future teachers who use inquiry- and project-based learning that models authentic scientific practices, and will create a more welcoming, enabling classroom that shows diverse students that they can and do belong in STEM. that knowledge and learning are for all.

-Alexandra Eusebi, Member-at-Large
+Alexandra Eusebi, Member-at-large

-Assistant Professor of Practice and Academic Director, UTeach Access,
+Assistant Professor of Practice and Academic Director, UTeach Access, University of Texas at Austin

 Alexandra Eusebi